Follow the steps below to begin using Valparaiso University’s technology resources for teaching.

 Step 8: Using the Blackboard Course Management System

-Blackboard Learn is the Valparaiso University online course management system, which allows for learning to expand beyond the classroom.
-You may use Blackboard Learn in the courses you teach at Valparaiso University.
+Blackboard Learn is the Valparaiso University online course management system, which allows learning to expand beyond the classroom.
+You may use Blackboard Learn in the courses you teach.

 You can access Blackboard Learn using a web browser at https://blackboard.valpo.edu.
 You will need to know your ValpoNet login and password.